 WebSocket Relay

-The WebSocket relay routes Voyager’s LinkedIn API calls through your real Chrome browser instead of the headless Chromium instance.
-The extension opens a WebSocket connection to the server, receives API requests, executes them with fetch() and credentials: 'include', and returns the responses.
-LinkedIn sees requests coming from your actual browser with real cookies and your real IP address.
+The WebSocket relay lets the Voyager server dispatch LinkedIn API calls through the user’s real Chrome browser instead of issuing them from the server.
+The Chrome extension holds a WebSocket to the server, receives requests, executes them with fetch() and credentials: 'include', and streams the response back.
+LinkedIn sees requests coming from the user’s actual browser with real cookies and a real residential IP.

 Why use it

-• Zero LinkedIn tabs — the extension’s service worker handles everything.
-You do not need a LinkedIn tab open.
+• Zero LinkedIn tabs needed.
+The extension’s service worker handles fetches directly — users don’t have to keep a LinkedIn tab open.

 How it works